 Water is the single most important factor for tree survival.
-If the year you plant is like the severe drought experienced by the Midwest several summers ago, if you do not water your trees they will die.
+Mother Nature does not always provide enough water for trees to survive their first few years after planting.
+If you experience drought, even mild drought, your tree could die from lack of water.
 The truth is that many trees die from too little or too much water during the first few months after planting.
 Trees are likely to get too little water in well-drained soil and too much in soil that is poorly drained.
-We recommend for best success to supplemental water your newly planted trees for the first two years.
+For best success we recommend you water your newly planted trees for the first two years.

 The amount of water needed is dependent on your soil, temperatures and rainfall.